-Strong chewers are most difficult to find good toys for, and especially make those toys yourself.
+Strong chewers are the most difficult to find good toys for and especially make those toys yourself.
 But try this: tie a long rope in the shape of a thick bone for your heavy chewer.

-If you're a cat owner that wants to avoid buying a cat tree, simply nail some planks to an empty wall in the shape of stairs for your pet to climb on them.
+If you're a cat owner who wants to avoid buying a cat tree, simply nail some planks to an empty wall in the shape of stairs for your pet to climb on.